einDeveloper/einDeveloper/README.md

 <h1 align="center">Hi 👋, I'm Dennis</h1>
 <h3 align="center">Backend Developer from Germany, Oldenburg.
-Interested in IT, 3D-Print & more!</h3>
+Interested in IT, 3D-Print, Aviation & more!</h3>

 - 💬 Ask me about **everything you want**